cassiekays/WAF--monitoring/WAF - Azure Monitor Scoping.md

             * Dependency agent
             * Azure Diagnostic agent
             * Telegraf agent
-            *
         * Are they custom, migrated, out of box?
         * What type of data do you want to collect?

-    * If monitoring containers:
+    * If the customer is using containers:
-        * Do they containers set up to monitor?
+        * Have the customer's containers been configured for monitoring?
         * If so where are their containers orchestrated?
 This will determine what solutions to utilize.
             * Docker Swarm
             * DC/OS